How to visit Dry Tortugas National Park

 If you want to go swimming, South Swim Beach is the place to go.
 All the beaches in Dry Tortugas are wonderful.
 In addition, South Swim Beach offers fantastic views of Fort Jefferson with no waves.

-Although your ferry ride includes access to snorkel gear, I recommend bringing your own, if possible.
-Check out some of our favorite snorkeling gear below.
+Although your ferry ride includes access to snorkeling gear, I recommend bringing your own, if possible.
+Check out some of our favorite snorkeling gear on Amazon.

 Check Out the Wildlife

 The islands within Dry Tortugas serve as bird nesting sites.
-Therefore, it is possible to see almost 300 different species of migratory birds during your visit.
-These birds are the only wildlife you will see out of the water.
+While birds are the only wildlife you will see out of the water, up to 300 different species of migratory birds may be present during your visit!

-If you love bird watching, make sure to check out our post: The Ultimate List of Florida Birds.
-I wonder how many you’ll see at las Tortugas?
+If you love bird watching, check out our post: The Ultimate List of Florida Birds.

 Visit Loggerhead Key

-You must take a boat to reach Loggerhead Key.
-It is 3 miles away from Garden Key.
+You must take a boat to reach Loggerhead Key, which is three miles from Garden Key.
 There are no ferries or private charters, so you must arrange your own transportation.

 You can kayak to the island.
 However, you must have your own kayak.
 A permit is also needed for Loggerhead Key before departing from Garden Key.